-Goal Analysis Goal #7: Adapt to a changing climate and support an integrated regional development pattern and transportation network Consistent: Increasing residential intensities in an urbanized community promotes VMT reductions which in turn supports environmental goals defined in the City's CAP to reduce climate change effects in the City.
-Goal #8: Leverage new transportation technologies and data-driven solutions that result in more efficient travel This goal is not directly applicable or relevant to the City's HEU.
-Goal #9: Encourage development of diverse housing types in areas that are supported by multiple transportation options Consistent: The project provides additional housing choices for all income categories in a wide range of housing options along local and regional transportation corridors.
-Goal #10: Promote conservation of natural and agricultural lands and restoration of habitats Consistent: The project relies on existing developed sites and increases housing opportunities in a built out community without any effect on natural lands or native habitats.
+Goal Analysis Goal #7: Adapt to a changing climate and support an integrated regional development pattern and transportation network Consistent: The project supports increasing residential intensities in an urbanized community promotes VMT reductions which in turn supports environmental goals defined in the City's CAP to reduce climate change effects in the City.
+Goal #8: Leverage new transportation technologies and datadriven solutions that result in more efficient travel NA / This goal is not directly applicable or relevant to the Project.
+Goal #9: Encourage development of diverse housing types in areas that are supported by multiple transportation options Consistent: The project supports the provision of additional housing opportunities for all income categories in a wide range of housing options along local and regional transportation corridors.
+Goal #10: Promote conservation of natural and agricultural lands and restoration of habitats Consistent: The project supports reliance on existing developed sites and increases housing opportunities in a built out community without adverse effects on natural lands or native habitats.
 There is no agricultural land in the City.

 XII.
 Mineral Resources Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
+Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?

 a - b.
-No IMPACT.
-The project would not result in direct housing construction, but would facilitate and provide a policy framework for future housing development throughout the City.
+No Impact.
+The project would not result in direct housing construction, but would facilitate and provide a land use planning and policy framework and regulatory guidance that is supportive of future housing development throughout the City consistent with the City's HEU and 6th Cycle RHNA.
 There are no known mineral resources identified within the California Department of Conservation, "Updated Designation of Regionally Significant Aggregate Resources in the San Gabriel Valley Production-Consumption Region, Los Angeles County," April 2014.
 In addition, the GP 2030 (adopted 2013) does not identify any areas in the City as locally important mineral resource recovery sites.
-As a result, implementation of the proposed project would not result in the loss of availability of a regionally or locally known mineral resource; therefore, no impacts would occur.
+As a result, implementation of the proposed project would not result in the loss of availability of a regionally or locally known mineral resource and therefore, no impacts would occur.